Locations:

 Intermittent Claudication

-Intermittent claudication is muscle pain that happens when you're active and stops when you rest.
-It's usually a symptom of blood flow problems like peripheral artery disease.
-Over time, this can get worse and lead to serious health problems and complications.
-However, this condition is usually treatable, especially with early diagnosis.
+Intermittent claudication is muscle pain that happens in your legs when you’re active and then stops when you rest.
+This happens when your body can’t meet your muscles’ need for oxygen.
+It’s usually a symptom of blood flow problems.
+Over time, this can get worse and lead to serious health issues.
+Medicines and lifestyle changes usually help.

 Overview